google/pyaedj/toybox/README.md

 ## Goals

-py-ae-dj is an experimental project helping developers use Python and Django on Google App Engine.
+py-ae-dj is an experimental project helping developers use Python and Datastore on Google App Engine.
 It has minimal, but all nessesary tools for setting up, developing, testing, configuring, deploying, managining, and supporting a typical Python App Engine application.
-It also shows how to develop Django application with Google Cloud SQL, Google Cloud Datastore and other Google Cloud APIs.
+It also shows how to develop responsive web app in JavaScript and connect it to an REST-style API server.

 ## Running Locally